Skip to Content

 If you’re a child

-If you received transferred benefits as a child of a service member, you can start to use these benefits only after the service member has finished at least 10 years of service.
+If you received transferred benefits from a service member as a dependent child, you can start to use these benefits only after the service member has finished at least 10 years of service.
 You can use these benefits while the service member is on active duty or after they’ve separated from service.

-• You can’t use these benefits until you have a high school diploma (or a certificate that’s equivalent) or turn 18 years old, whichever comes first
+• You have a high school diploma (or a certificate that’s equivalent) or turned 18 years old

 Note: You may qualify for the monthly housing allowance, even when the service member is on active duty.